Dissipative spectral form factor for elliptic Ginibre unitary ensemble and applications

-Elliptic Ginibre random matrix ensemble was conceived in order to model the crossover between Hermitian random matrices~\cite{fyodorov1997almostcrossover}, characterized by the Wigner-Dyson statistics of real eigenvalues, and non-Hermitian random matrices, which result in complex eigenvalues as initially studied by Ginibre~\cite{ginibre1965statistical}.
-This crossover is facilitated by a symmetry-breaking parameter.
-As this parameter is varied; the eigenvalues transition from the complex plane (non-Hermitian case) to the real line (Hermitian case), resulting in a corresponding change in spectral correlations.
-The eGinUE can be physically interpreted in terms of a two-dimensional one-component plasma in a quadrupolar field~\cite{forrester1996two,forrester2010log}, which extends Dyson's log-gas interpretation for the eigenvalues of Hermitian random matrix ensembles.
-Recently, higher-dimensional generalizations of the eGinUE have also been considered, with studies analyzing its local and global spectral statistics~\cite{akemann2023elliptic}.
+\textit{Elliptic Ginibre Unitary Ensemble (eGinUE).--} The eGinUE interpolates between Hermitian random matrices governed by Wigner–Dyson statistics~\cite{fyodorov1997almostcrossover} and non-Hermitian Ginibre ensembles characterized by complex spectra~\cite{ginibre1965statistical}.
+A symmetry-breaking parameter drives the crossover, deforming the spectrum from the complex plane (non-Hermitian) to the real line (Hermitian) and altering spectral correlations.
+Physically, eGinUE can be interpreted as a two-dimensional one-component plasma subjected to a quadrupolar field~\cite{francesco1994laughlin,forrester1996two,forrester2010log}, extending Dyson’s log-gas analogy for eigenvalues in Hermitian random matrix ensembles to the non-Hermitian one.
+A eGinUE matrix can be decomposed in terms of its Hermitian and skew-Hermitian components~\cite{fyodorov1997almostcrossover}, viz., $\textbf{H}=\textbf{S}+i \textbf{A},$ where $\textbf{S}$ and $\textbf{A}$ are $D$-dimensional statistically independent Hermitian matrices chosen from GUE with probability densities given in the Supplemental Material~\cite{supp}.
+Using their distributions, the probability density of $\bH$ is~\cite{fyodorov1997almostcrossover}

+where $\mathrm{Re}$ denotes the real part.
+The degree of this symmetry-breaking is regulated by the crossover parameter $\tau$, and the additional parameter $v^2>0$ fixes the scale of the problem~\cite{supp}.
+In the limits $\tau\to 0$ and $\tau\to 1$, we obtain GinUE and GUE, respectively~\cite{supp}.
+The term ``elliptic'' refers to the fact that, as $D\!\to\!\infty$, the eigenvalues $\{z_i\}$ of $\bH$ lie within an ellipse~\cite{girko1986elliptic,PhysRevLett.60.1895}, $\frac{x^{2}}{(1+\tau)^{2}}+\frac{y^{2}}{(1-\tau)^{2}}\le v^{2}$.
+For $\tau=0$, they are distributed uniformly over a disk of radius $v$, while $\tau\!\to\!1$ collapses them to the real line.
+We set $v=1$ hereafter for simplicity.

+\textit{Calculations and results.--} We present exact finite-dimensional expressions for the DSFF of eGinUE together with their large-dimensional approximations.
+This calculation involves the joint probability density $\mathcal{P}_{D}(\{z_{i}\}_{i=1}^{D})$ of the complex eigenvalues, known explicitly for the matrix ensemble given in Eq.~\eqref{GinUEMM2_main} from~\cite{fyodorov1997almostcrossover}.
+The DSFF in Eq.~\eqref{DSFFdef_main} can be computed using the correlation kernel~\cite{supp}, yielding

+where, $1$ is the contribution from the contact part.
+The disconnected part, $\mathcal{F}_{\text{dis}}$, of the DSFF is given by